yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing a green check mark labelled 'Created Site and initiating discovery'.](Images/Exercise1/appliance-config-9b.png)

 16. Return to the Azure Migrate blade in the Azure portal.
 (If re-opening the portal, remember to use the URL https://aka.ms/migrate/preview during the Azure Migrate preview phase.)
 Click on **Servers**, make sure the **Subscription** and **Resource group** have been specified correctly.
-Under 'Azure Migrate: Server Assessment' you should see a count of the number of servers dicovered so far.
+Under 'Azure Migrate: Server Assessment' you should see a count of the number of servers discovered so far.
 Click **Refresh** periodically until 5 discovered servers are shown.
 This will take several minutes.

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'discovered servers' is '5'.](Images/Exercise1/discovered-servers.png)